 - Entities and Structures are mapped to .NET classes and structures, in the

 How to Code an Extension

-In the IDE (Integrated Development Environment), open the solution and code the third-party methods according to your needs.
+In the .NET IDE, open the solution and code the third-party methods according to your needs.
 You can use the Edit Source Code operation.

 Compile / build the .NET project to generate the main DLL (a .NET assembly) that implements the extension behavior.

 When the extension is created, Integration Studio automatically generates the template files needed for the development bootstrap.
 For more information, see Extension Source Files.

 Template files are the files needed to generate the extension assembly without any custom code, without any code written by the developer.
 These files are implicitly generated by Integration Studio in the following operations: Create a new Extension, Update the Extension Source Code, or Compare with Template.

 Typically, these are all the files you need in the development of the extension.
 However, if more files are necessary, for example a Help file or another DLL, simply add them as dependencies of your third-party project.
 Afterwards, you should add them as resources of your extension in order to have all the files packed in the extension.